 From his perch as president of Harvard, Larry Summers is still as exercised about the state of the world economy as he was as US treasury secretary – but for wildly different reasons.
-Taimur Ahmad asks him what’s now troubling him most –
+Taimur Ahmad also from Harvard asks him what’s now troubling him most –

 GLOBAL AGENDA What do you think are the main risks associated with the growing US current account deficit?
 LARRY SUMMERS It’s never the acceleration that kills.
 It’s the deceleration.
 And the question goes to the sustainability of the US current account deficit at a time when it is large, it is financing consumption rather than investment and is primarily pointed towards and relying on official rather than private sector finance.